 The Slide That Has to Earn Its Read

-Start with how little of the decision happens in front of you.
-Gartner's research on the B2B buying journey found buyers spend only 17% of their purchase time with any potential supplier, and across a shortlist that leaves roughly 5% to 6% with any single agency (Gartner, "The New B2B Buying Journey").
-The rest happens with the document alone, forwarded to people who were never on your call.
+Start with how little time your credentials actually get.
 DocSend's analysis of thousands of decks puts the average time a reader spends on one at under three minutes, with attention concentrated on a few slides rather than spread evenly (DocSend).
+Most of that reading happens with the document alone, forwarded to people who were never on your call and who owe your history nothing.
 A "why us" slide competes for that scarce attention against slides that speak directly to the buyer's problem, and a wall of self-description loses that competition every time.
 The credentials slide does not get read because it earned trust.
 It gets read only if it earns the seconds.

 Four Ways Agencies Waste It